bradpotter/genesis-page-templates/README.md

 ## Usage

+Select the "Custom Loop" template from Page Attributes drop down menu with the Edit Page screen.
 A new meta box titled "Custom Loop Settings" will be added to the Edit Page screen.
 Enter parameters to modify the custom loop.

 Note: Since this is the initial release of the plugin I discourage using it on a production website until it has been thoroughly tested.